bchung1/Capital-One-Challenge/README.md

 ![alt text](screenshots/resize.png ) <br>

 <h3>Summary Alternative</h3>
-In case the extension cannot summarize the current page, the user has the option to paste the article title and text. <br>
+In case the extension cannot summarize the current page, the user has the option to paste the article title and text. <br><br>
 ![alt text](screenshots/summarize_fail.png) <br>

 <h3>Keywords/Phrases</h3>
 This page provides a table of keywords and phrases categorized by keywords, people, organizations, and locations.
-Each keyword/phrase links to a wikipedia page <br>
+Each keyword/phrase links to a wikipedia page <br><br>
 ![alt text](screenshots/keywords.png) <br>

 <h3>Article Info</h3>
-This page displays the author and publication date of the article <br>
+This page displays the author and publication date of the article <br><br>
 ![alt text](screenshots/article_info.png) <br>

 <h3>History</h3>
 This page displays all the saved summaries.
-The user can read the summary or original text, open the url, remove the summary, or clear the history. <br>
+The user can read the summary or original text, open the url, remove the summary, or clear the history. <br><br>
 ![alt text](screenshots/history.png) <br>![alt text](screenshots/history_example.png)

 <h3>Instructions</h3>
-This page is a very basic set of instructions for this extension. <br>
+This page is a very basic set of instructions for this extension. <br><br>
 ![alt text](screenshots/howto.png) <br>